tum-phoenix/drive_ros_imu_filter/README.md

 This filter does the following:
 * transform IMU message from one tf frame to another
-* autodetect tf parameter, when standing still
+* autodetect tf parameter, when standing still (autocalibration)

+# Limitations
+Currently the following limitations are present:
+* autocalibration only for roll and pitch angle
+* transformation does not include angular velocity (currently only rotation)

 # other Filters